Chelsea (American band)

-Chelsea was an early 1970s band from New York City, best known for having future Kiss drummer Peter Criss before he joined in 1973.
+Chelsea was an early 1970s band from New York City, best known for having drummer Peter Criss before he joined Kiss in 1973.
 They released one album, the self-titled album Chelsea, in 1970.
-Shortly after recording their, unreleased, second studio album the band broke up.
+Shortly after recording their unreleased second studio album, the band broke up.

-In August 1971, the band became LIPS.
-A trio consisting of Criss and his Chelsea bandmates Michael Benvenga and Stan Penridge.

-By the spring of 1972, LIPS was just the duo of Criss and Penridge.
+In August 1970, the band became "Lips", a trio consisting of Criss and his Chelsea bandmates Michael Benvenga and Stan Penridge.
+By the spring of 1972, Lips was just the duo of Criss and Penridge.
 They eventually disbanded completely.
 Their sound has been compared to the Moody Blues, Procol Harum, and The Raisins, with whom Criss recorded as a guest musician in 1968.